spiritbro1/eth-kvstore/web-gui/README.md

 $ anvil
 ```

-Open new terminal and deploy our contract by running this command:
+Go back to main folder,open new terminal and deploy our contract by running this command:

 ```bash
 $ truffle migrate --network development